If you're planning to travel to South Africa, you should take the threat of crime seriously and be alert at all times.

 Recent years have seen a steady increase in serious crime in South Africa, both violent and non-violent in nature.
 Here are some of the more common types of crime to look out for during your stay.
 Among the more violent crimes:

 One popular scam involves criminals posing as "tourist police" who rob visitors and extort money from them.
-They'll often stop tourist buses under the guise of checking identification and searching luggage.
-There is no such division of police as "tourist police" in South Africa, so don't fall for it.
+They'll often stop tourist buses or tourists at the airport under the guise of checking identification and searching luggage.
+There is no such division of police as "tourist police" in South Africa, so don't let them examine your bag, and don't be afraid to ask for identification.
+However, if the fake police are armed, it's best to cooperate.

-Finally, be on the lookout for street urchins known as "strollers".
-They can be anyone from children to junkies, and they will rob you blind if you aren't paying attention.
-Keep valuables well concealed and stay aware of your surroundings at all times.
+Finally, be on the lookout for the street beggars known as "strollers".
+These petty thieves can be anyone from children to junkies, and they will attempt to distract and then rob you while you're not paying attention.
+Not all beggars have bad intentions, but you should keep valuables well concealed and stay aware of your surroundings at all times.

 Townships in general experience a higher crime rate than other areas, and while they're certainly not off-limits, it's recommended that they only be explored as a part of an organized tour group.
 Additionally, day or night, always avoid picnic areas or beaches that appear to be isolated.

-Not all suburbs in Johannesburg are to be completely avoided, though caution should be taken at night, especially in the city centre.
-Muggings are a common occurance at night so it's best not to be wandering the streets or walk from one place to another across town.
+Not all suburbs in Johannesburg are to be completely avoided, though caution should be taken at night, especially in the city center.
+Muggings are a common occurance at night, so it's best not to be wandering the streets or walk from one place to another across town.

-Hillbrow and Berea are hot spots for criminal activity and best avoided, however some areas of Johannesburg have undergone a revitalisation and crime has been noticeably reduced.
+Joubert Park, Hillbrow, and Berea are hot spots for criminal activity and best avoided.
+However, other areas of Johannesburg, such as Maboneng, Newtown, and Soweto, have undergone a revitalization, and crime has been noticeably reduced.

-Another high-risk area during the evening hours.
-The areas of Greenpoint, Salt River, Seapoint, Mowbray, Observatory, and the Cape Flats also tend to see more criminal activity than others.
+Cape Flats sees a large proportion of the crime in Cape Town, and gang violence has been on the rise.
+Salt River, Seapoint, Mowbray, and Observatory also tend to see more criminal activity than other areas.
 If you're out at night, stick to the more crowded, well-lit locations, and don't walk around by yourself.

 Table Mountain is a favorite destination for hikers and outdoor adventurers.
 What many people don't realize, however, is that there have been multiple attacks on the trails.
 You're advised to avoid (or at least be extra vigilant in) the more deserted areas of the park, particularly during early morning hours and shortly before the park closes.
-Apply the safety in numbers theory and stick with a group.
+Apply the safety-in-numbers theory, stay to the more popular trails, and stick with a group.

 Be cautious while traveling in the city center, or better yet, avoid it altogether.
-Petty crimes such as pickpocketing and muggings were once a major problem along the beachfront, but have declined since the area's redevelopment.
-There are plenty of things to see and do there but be street smart by remaining vigilant and sticking to well lit areas at night.
+Petty crimes such as pickpocketing and muggings are still a problem along the beachfront, but have declined since the area's redevelopment.
+Stay street smart by remaining vigilant and sticking to well-lit areas at night.

 As with many destinations, public transport facilities are often the scene of unwelcome criminal activity.